chandi-23/learn-react/README.md

 ## Personal Information:

-Full Name: Enter Your Full Name
+Full Name: Chandresh Lokesha

 ## Getting Started
-First, fork this repository and clone it to your local machine.
+clone this repo to your local machine.

 Then, run the development server: